We’re learning a lot from Massachusett’s experiment in universal coverage – and some of the lessons are rather enlightening.

 Try as I might to sympathize with insurers, their complaints are besides the point.

 Suppliers in any business seek to maximize profits.
-Smart buyers will figure out how to find more cost-effective suppliers, develop alternative supply chains, or in very tight supply markets even resort to vertical integration, setting up their own suppliers.
+Smart buyers will figure out how to find more cost-effective suppliers, develop alternative vertical integration, setting up their own suppliers., or in very tight supply markets even resort to

 I see no reason health plans can’t do the same.
 There’s far too much ‘old thinking’ among health plans; they remain overly concerned with the size of their network directory, believing large provider networks are essential to success.